Karanga-a-Hape railway station: History

-In March 2023, the station was officially renamed from Karangahape station to Karanga-a-Hape station, after the four City Rail Link stations were gifted te reo Maori names by the project's Mana Whenua Forum.
+In March 2023, the station was officially renamed from Karangahape station to Karanga-a-Hape station, after the four City Rail Link stations were gifted te reo Māori names by the project's Mana Whenua Forum.
+The name is a corrected spelling of Karangahape and can be translated as ‘The Call of Hape’.

 In November 2023, Auckland Transport announced it would be pedestrianising the upper portion of Mercury Lane in order to improve accessibility.